 Though White's is better known for its service boots, the Pacific Northwestern heritage brand unsurprisingly makes a great western boot.
 The full-grain leather uppers are accompanied by lowkey but no-doubt western stitching.
 And Goodyear-welted construction with leather shanks and midsoles along with a Vibram sole come together for a seriously solid boot.

 Heritage Boot Co. has a vast array of cowboy offerings from the basic entry-level styles to boots with the exotic leather and hand-tooled designs.
-The Ranch Hand features a luscious brown suede for the upper which is then decorated with western stitching.
+The Westerner features a luscious black leather for the upper which is then decorated with western stitching.
 The combination of the riding heel and the chiseled toe make it one of the most covetable boots on this list.

 Rios of Mercedes has been crafting cowboy boots for over 160 years and its Sand Elk Bottom is a favorite.
 It features elegant french binding, western stitching at the shaft, a leather-rubber combination sole and a riding heel.